MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 The home page is the page opened by the Home button.
 The pages that open on startup are controlled by the [RestoreOnStartup](#restoreonstartup) policies.

-You can either set a URL here or set the home page to open the new tab page.
-If you select to open the new tab page, then this policy doesn't take effect.
+You can either set a URL here or set the home page to open the new tab page 'edge://newtab'.
+By default, the Home button will open the new tab page (as configured by the user or with the policy [NewTabPageLocation](#newtabpagelocation)), and the user will be able to choose between the URL configured by this policy and the new tab page.

-If you enable this policy, users can't change their home page URL, but they can choose to use the new tab page as their home page.
+If you enable this policy, users can't change their home page URL, but they can choose the behavior for the Home button to open either the set URL or the new tab page.
+If you wish to enforce the usage of the set URL you must also configure [HomepageIsNewTabPage](#homepageisnewtabpage)=Disabled.

 If you disable or don't configure this policy, users can choose their own home page, as long as the [HomepageIsNewTabPage](#homepageisnewtabpage) policy isn't enabled.

-This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro or Enterprise instances that enrolled for device management, or macOS instances that are that are managed via MDM or joined to a domain via MCX.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain, Windows 10 Pro, or Enterprise instances enrolled for device management.

   #### Supported features: